 Places to Go

 Montreal is filled with many varied and distinct neighborhoods and we barely scratched the surface in our short trip but found a unique flavor in the few that we visited including Old Montreal, The Plateau, The Gay Village, and Downtown.

 There's so much to see and do in Montreal.
 I can't wait to return to explore more.
 I could write a whole series of entries regarding the incredible restaurants, bars, hotels, museums and galleries that the city offers.
 On our short trip, we ate a lovely dinner with friends at their home, had a hotel breakfast and grabbed quick, economical sandwiches and salads for lunch at a couple of the city's great and countless Pret a Manger (ready to eat) spots.

 What I'm Reading

-Influence by Robert Cialdini - A fascinating read on the science of peruasion and what causes we humans to do what we do.
+Influence by Robert Cialdini - A fascinating read on the science of persuasion and what causes we, humans, to do what we do.
 Based on empirical evidence yet communicated in an accessible manner.